marcelomancini/The-Country-Info-App/README.md

 The backend is built with Node.js and Express, while the frontend is built with React.
 The application integrates external APIs to fetch the necessary data.

-Features
+--Features

-Country List Page:
+--Country List Page:

 Displays a list of countries retrieved from the backend.

 Each country name is clickable and navigates to a detailed view of that country.

-Country Info Page:
+--Country Info Page:

 Shows detailed information about the selected country: